-Or on a less contemporary note, maybe you have come across the classic Buddhist parable of the monk and the prince, which is also about stuff.
+Or maybe you have come across the classic Buddhist parable of the monk and the prince, which is also about stuff.

-One day the prince asked the monk to his opulent estate with a palace full of exquisite art and intricately-woven tapestries.
+One day the prince asks the monk to his opulent estate with its palace full of exquisite art and intricately-woven tapestries.

 While they were walking the grounds, a servant came running down the hill to breathlessly tell them that the palace was burning down.
 At hearing of this unexpected turn of events, the monk began running towards the palace crying, “My alms bowl!
 My alms bowl!’

 (And who says Buddhists don’t have a sense of humor).